nyxn-ai/skills/README.md

 *   **`resources/summary_template.md`**: A Jinja2 template used by the `summarizer.py` for structuring output summary Markdown files.

 This README focuses on how an agent would interface with and utilize the `markdown-organizer` skill to effectively manage and process Markdown-based knowledge.

+# Spec Manager Skill (API Specification Management)

+This skill provides a comprehensive toolkit for AI Agents to interact with API specifications, fostering spec-driven development practices.
+It enables the agent to fetch, parse, validate, compare, and generate various artifacts from API specifications, as well as manage change proposals, implementation plans, and task breakdowns.
+It integrates concepts from OpenSpec and Spec Kit to offer a robust workflow for managing API specifications throughout their lifecycle.